 - Using the call bell to request help and waiting for assistance to go to the bathroom safely, to move from bed to chair and/or to get out of bed when this has been requested of you.

 - Keeping personal items such as the phone within easy reach.

 - Telling your health care team member if you usually need to go to the bathroom often, in a hurry or if you normally go to the bathroom during the night.

 - Not leaning on bedside tables, furniture, IV poles and other hospital items as these are often on wheels.

 - Wearing your glasses and hearing aids.

 - Using your prescribed aid (walker or cane) for walking and moving about your room.

 - Using the handrails and grab bars located in each of the rooms if you have not been prescribed an aid.

-- Notifying a health care team member if the patient has difficulty with memory or concentration.
+Families/friends should notify a health care team member if the patient has difficulty with memory or concentration.